Controlled Comparison of Machine Learning Models for Fault Classification and Localization in Power System Protection: Methodology

 The \ac{fc} task is formulated as a multi-class classification problem.
 Each input window receives a label

 where \(c_0\) denotes ``No Fault” and \(c_1\)--\(c_{10}\) correspond to short-circuit types: SLG (AG, BG, CG), LL (AB, BC, CA), LLG (ABG, BCG, CAG), and the three-phase fault LLL (ABC).
 Labels are derived from the simulation metadata and attached to all sliding windows.
-Performance is measured by evaluation metrics such as Precision, Recall, and F1, with only the macro-averaged F1 reported to balance sensitivity across classes.
+Macro-averaged F1 is reported as the primary metric, accounting for the dominance of the no-fault class in the windowed dataset.

 The \ac{fl} task is formulated as a regression task, predicting fault location as a percentage of the line length,